informalsystems/quartz/docs/getting_started.md

 ## Simple Example

-The Transfer Application is a simple template / demo app designed to showcase very basic use of the Quartz framework.
+Quartz includes a simple example we call the `Transfer` application.
+It's located in [/apps/transfers](/apps/transfers).
+It's a simple demo app designed to showcase very basic use of the Quartz framework.
 It allows users to deposit funds into a contract, transfer them privately within the contract's encrypted state, and ultimately withdraw whatever balance they have left or have accumulated.

 ### Key Features
 - Deposit funds into a smart contract